chnm/relec-website/README.md

 # American Religious Ecologies

+⚠️ This project has been superseded by [relec-django](https://github.com/chnm/relec-django).

 This repository contains the website for the [*American Religious Ecologies*](https://religiousecologies.org) project at the [Roy Rosenzweig Center for History and New Media](https://rrchnm.org).

 ## Installing